Python Math: Compute Euclidean distance

 Python Math: Exercise-79 with Solution

-Write a Python program to compute Euclidean distance.
+Write a Python program to compute Euclidean distances.

 Note: In mathematics, the Euclidean distance or Euclidean metric is the "ordinary" (i.e. straight-line) distance between two points in Euclidean space.
 With this distance, Euclidean space becomes a metric space.
 The associated norm is called the Euclidean norm.